CS-CLUB/elections-website/setup/SETUP.md

     killall daemon.php
     ```

     b.
-Start the daemon, configure it to also run on startup (incase system reboots)
+As root start the daemon, configure it to also run on startup (incase system reboots)

     ```bash
     cd /var/www/election/etc